Greenville County Bar “Year-End” CLE

 (30 Minute CLE)

-Upon his graduation from law school, he served as law clerk to the Honorable C. Victor Pyle, Jr. He then joined the Carter, Smith Law Firm and later became a partner in the Wilkins Law Firm.
+After graduation from law school, Judge Simmons served as law clerk to the Honorable C. Victor Pyle, Jr. He then joined the Carter, Smith Law Firm and later became a partner in the Wilkins Law Firm.

 Judge Simmons became Master in Equity for Greenville County in 1989.
 He also serves by designation of the South Carolina Supreme Court as a Special Circuit Court Judge.
 He presides over the 13th Circuit Adult Drug Court and the 13th Circuit Veteran’s Treatment Court.